-I would be okay to make the dough in my mixer or food processor, roll it and be done.
-But, a perfect mixture needs time to rest, strong arms for rolling and lots of tender loving care.
+It would be okay to make the dough in my mixer or food processor, roll it, and be done.
+But, a perfect mixture needs time to rest, strong arms for rolling, and lots of tender loving care.
 I can only produce half and still not ashamed. 🙂

-My apple tart is so easy that on your next trip to the supermarket you’ll make sure to add some puff pastry to your shopping cart.
+My apple tart is so easy that on your next trip to the supermarket you’ll make sure to add a box of puff pastry to your shopping cart.

-The first step this easy tart is to have store-bought puff pastry.
+The first step of this easy tart is to have store-bought puff pastry.
 Whatever brand you want will be fine.
 I prefer Pepperidge Farms just so you know.
+The taste is exceptionally good and easy to handle.
 You don’t have to buy, this is my preferred brand for puff pastry.

 One important tip you must remember is to remove the puff pastry from the refrigerator or freezer when you are ready to use it.
-If not the dough will be too soft and you won’t be able to use.
+If not the dough will be too soft and you won’t be able to use it.

-I use a spiced applesauce, spiced cooked apple chunks and a dash of brandy.
+I use spiced applesauce, spiced cooked apple chunks, and a dash of brandy.
 It was not a dash but enough brandy to make the apple tart supper delicious.
-So here is my easiest Apple Tart you will ever want to make.
+So here is the easiest Apple Tart you will ever want to make.